ploomber/ploomber/doc/user-guide/conda.rst

 **Note:** *This guide is not about Ploomber, but rather to explain our recommended way to manage project dependencies.*

-To make sure someone else is able to reproduce your results, you have to ensure that they can install all required packages.
+To make sure someone else can reproduce your results, you have to ensure that they can install all required packages.

-There are a few options to do so, however, we highly recommend you to use ``conda``. ``conda`` is able to handle many dependencies that otherwise would require a lot of setup to be installed correctly.
+There are a few options to do so; however, we highly recommend you use ``conda``. ``conda`` can handle many dependencies that otherwise would require a complicated installation process.
 Even if you use ``conda``, you'll still be able to use ``pip``.

 If you want to know more about dependency management, check out